diegogc506/AlgaeBiofuels/README.md

 Check out the [Wiki](https://github.com/aabansal/AlgaeBiofuels/wiki) for more info, and a walkthrough of the model and code used to analyze data

+If you came direct to the Github, please consider checking out where the project is [from](https://www.gaininginsight.org/cmwg/2020/environment/algae-biofuel).

    Copyright (C) 2020  Gavin Kendal-Freedman, Everett Lee, Diego Garcia-Camargo, Amay Bansal

    This is an open source repository: you can redistribute it and/or modify